What Can I Throw in a Dumpster?

-Car batteries, as well as lithium batteries, cannot be put in a dumpster.
-These types of batteries can leak chemicals that are harmful to the environment.
+Car batteries, as well as lithium batteries, cannot be put in a dumpster because they can leak chemicals that are harmful to the environment.
 You can take old car batteries to a local recycler, such as an auto shop.
 Lithium batteries, like those found in laptops, can be recycled at most big-box electronics stores.
 General-purpose alkaline batteries (AA’s, AAA’s, D’s) can go in a dumpster.

 Hazardous materials and liquids cannot go in a dumpster.
 Examples of hazardous waste include asbestos, pesticides, contaminated soils or absorbents, motor oil, other automotive fluids and medical waste.
-Special care should be taken when disposing of medical waste, as it can be infectious.
-Its disposal is regulated on the state level and will differ based on your location.
+Always make sure to follow the proper procedures in your location and find a hazardous waste collection center near you to handle the disposal responsibly.

 Ink & Resins